-Jefferson County, Alabama, and a consortium of municipalities located within the County (excluding Birmingham, Bessemer, Hoover, County Line, Sumiton, Argo, and Helena), réceived from the U.S. Department of Housing and Urban Development annual grants for the 2011 through 2015 Program Years from the Consolidated Plan Annual Action Plans.
-These are the 37th through the 41st years of the Consolidated Plan Annual Action Plans that may include the Community Development Block Grant Program (CDBG), The Emergency Shelter Grant Program (ESG), Community Development Block Grant - Disaster Recovery (CDBG-DR), The Emergency Solutions Grant (ESG) and the HOME Program (HOME)
+Jefferson County, Alabama, and a consortium of municipalities located within the County (excluding Birmingham, Bessemer, Hoover, County Line, Sumiton, Argo, and Helena), réceived from the U.S. Department of Housing and Urban Development annual grants for the 2011 through 2015 Program Years from the Consolidated Plan Annual Action Plans, These are the 37th through the 41st years of the Consolidated Plan Annual Action Plans that may include the Community Development Block Grant Program (CDBG), The Emergency Shelter Grant Program (ESG), Community Development Block Grant - Disaster Recovery (CDBG-DR), The Emergency Solutions Grant (ESG) and the HOME Program (HOME).

-Pursuant to the requirements of the Housing and Community Development Act of 1974, as amended, Jefferson County, Alabama is hereby publishing the Final Amended Statement of Objectives and Projected Use of Funds for the 2019 Five-Year Consolidated Plan and the 2015 Five-Year Consolidated Plan and these years of the Program (October 1, 2011 to September 30, 2016).
-This Final Amended Statement will be developed after receiving citizen comments and views at a public hearing to be held on March 8, 2016 at 2:00 p.m. at the Jefferson County Office of Community & Economic Development 716 Richard Arrington Jr. Blvd.
+Pursuant to the requirements of the Housing and Community Development Act of 1974, as amended, Jefferson County, Alabama is hereby publishing the Final Amended Statement of Objectives and Projected Use of Funds for the 2010 Five-Year Consolidated Plan and the 2015 Five-Year Consolidated Plan and these years of the Program (October 1, 2011 to September 30, 2016).
+This Final Amended Statement will be developed after receiving citizen comments and Amended Statement will be developed after receiving citizen comments and views at a public hearing to be held on March 8, 2016 at 2:00 p.m. at the Jefferson County Office of Community & Economic Development 716 Richard Arrington Jr. Blvd.
 North, Suite A-420, Birmingham, Alabama.